awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 ## Editing a Snapshot Schedule<a name="SchedulingSnapshot"></a>

 For stored volumes, AWS Storage Gateway creates a default snapshot schedule of once a day\.
-This schedule helps ensure that your gateway can keep up with the rate of incoming write operations on your local storage volumes\.

 **Note**
 You can't remove the default snapshot schedule\.
 Stored volumes require at least one snapshot schedule\.
 However, you can change a snapshot schedule by specifying either the time the snapshot occurs each day or the frequency \(every 1, 2, 4, 8, 12, or 24 hours\), or both\.